R-ONE-FR/List-of-Hash/README.md

 **A python script to calcul hash of MD5, SHA-256, SHA-384 and SHA-512**
-Only Work on Windows Desktop
+\nOnly Work on Windows Desktop

 Very intuitive to use
 You can easily change parameters